jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/blocks.rst

    | 0, 0,  4 |
    | 1, 5, 12 |

-This matrix gives information about the block sizes of all the real forms of Sp(4,R).
+This matrix gives information about the block sizes of all the real forms of :math:`Sp(4,\mathbb R)`.
 The last row gives the block sizes for the split group.

 Recall that blocks is where the Kazshdan-Lusztig polynomials live.
 Also a block is a singleton if and only if the representation is irreducible.